Drama Queen (Ivy Queen album): Release and promotion

 Ivy Queen headlined the Machete Music Tour 2010, which performed in cities such as New York and Los Angeles and featured "the hottest stars in reggaeton and Latin urban music", including Chino & Nacho, Flex, Jowell & Randy, Tego Calderon, Don Omar, Cosculluela, Angel & Khriz, J-King & Maximan and R.K.M & Ken-Y. Ivy Queen would usually be the last to perform closing each show.
 Dressed in a pink miniskirt sporting blonde hair with white boots which reached past her knees, Queen's setlist included.
 Songs she performed included "Que Lloren", "Dime", "La Vida Es Así" and "Cosa De La Vida".
 Drama Queen was first promoted in the liner notes of Queen's seventh studio album, Sentimiento (2007), with a picture of Queen with hands bent upward and the words "Drama" and "Queen" on the right and left sides of her body; underneath are the words "Coming Soon" in bold letters.
 In an effort by Universal Music Latin Entertainment to expand their promotional efforts on the social network MySpace, the album was offered exclusively in full, before its official release, garnering over 100,000 streams.
 It was released on July 13, 2010; on August 10 a deluxe edition was released, with three new tracks ("Aya Aya"; "Amor A Primera Vista", featuring Jadiel and the hit "Dime") and a DVD with three music videos.
 "Dime" was originally included on her first live album, Ivy Queen 2008 World Tour LIVE!
 (2008), with a bachata version of the song.
 On the album's cover Queen appears on a gargoyle dressed in black, representing a villain.
 On the inside of the album jacket she is seen with superpowers, dressed in bold colors (such as yellow and pink) and representing a superhero.
-The singer was inspired by action figures she use to collect and Wonder Woman, of whom she is a fan.
+The singer was inspired by action figures she used to collect and Wonder Woman, of whom she is a fan.
 A behind the scenes video of Queen during photoshoots for the album's cover was posted on YouTube and has attained over 285,000 views.
 Following the album's release, she created the "Drama Line", in which fans could call and leave messages and "publicly humiliate their former partner or anyone who has betrayed them in the past".